jasonTor/Alpha_Volatility_Strategy/README.md

 ### **REMARK** : Volatility risk premium and structural option bias
 It is important to highlight that implied volatility (IV) is, on average, higher than realized volatility (RV).
 This gap reflects a volatility risk premium, indeed option sellers are compensated for bearing exposure to extreme risks (rare but violent market moves), while option buyers benefit from the convexity of their positions.
 As a result, most options are structurally “expensive” relative to the volatility that is eventually realized.

+Another intuitive explanation for this structural bias lies in the asymmetric risk profile of options : A loss on a short option position has a much larger impact than a loss on a long option position.
+This is because volatility can theoretically increase without limit (no upper bound), while it is bounded below by zero.
+For this reason, traders are usually more reluctant to sell options than to buy them.
+To compensate for this asymmetric risk of sudden volatility spikes, they tend to overprice options.

+From this perspective, trading strategies based on signals can be interpreted as follows:

+- **Case 1 : Buy signal** (option underpriced):
+   Buying makes sense, but the signal must be very robust and strongly validated in backtests.
+Losses are limited, but profits require strong conviction.

+- **Case 2 : Sell signal** (option overpriced):
+   The signal does not need to be as strong.
+Even moderate reliability is enough to justify selling, since the market structurally tends to overprice options.

+In extreme cases, when the market seems particularly calm, some traders even sell options almost systematically.

+My empirical analysis confirms this bias:

+On Apple options (df_train) between January 2016 and January 2021 (including the COVID crisis), 62% of options were overpriced (IV > RV) vs 38% underpriced (RV > IV).
+During the period from January 2021 to December 2021 (df_validation), the proportion of overpriced options rose to 75%, compared to only 25% underpriced.

 This explains why short volatility strategies are statistically favored and way easier to catch, while long volatility strategies face a structural disadvantage.
-In my df_train dataset, about **63%** of straddles are overpriced versus **37%** underpriced.
 The objective is therefore twofold:

-- Build a long signal that performs better than 63% success rate.
+- Build a long signal that performs better than 62% success rate (df_train) and 75% success rate (df_validation).

-- Build a short signal that performs better than 37% success rate.
+- Build a short signal that performs better than 38% success rate (df_train) and 25% success rate (df_validation).